mkdrake37/seams/_sessions/w0/d2/organizing_outer.md

 > This collection of files is a mess.
 It was used to generate the assignment of shapes
 > in the previous exercise.
 >
 > With a partner, re-organize the files.
 Spend 5 minutes.
-Don't worry about making the code work (though feel free to do so if you have time).
+Don't worry about making the code work after your changes (though feel free to do so if you have time).
 >
 > What do you change?
 Why?
 Write it down.
 >